atbcb/ICTTestingBaseline/docs/01KeyboardNavigation.md

 * If any of the above checks fail, then the content fails this SC

 #### Tests for SC 2.1.2
-Keyboard access and control includes the ability to navigate to AND away from interactive content using only a keyboard.
-This test rule validates a keyboard-only user’s ability to move focus away from components.

 Ideally, interfaces use standard keyboard commands (TAB, Space Bar, Enter, Escape, etc).
 If an interface uses non-standard keyboard commands, the interface must clearly document the commands and make users aware that the commands exist.
 This test rule also validates whether an interface documents non-standard commands to facilitate navigation and interaction with content.

 1. Use the standard keyboard commands (Tab, [Shift+Tab], Space bar, ALT, arrow keys, Enter, etc.) to navigate through each interactive interface component (including form drop-down lists and form fields), reveal hidden content, and activate all interface components.
-There MUST be NO “TRAP” that disrupts keyboard navigation.
+There must be NO “TRAP” that disrupts keyboard navigation.
 1. Inspect any help (contextual help, or application help) and documentation for notification of available alternate keyboard commands (e.g., non-standard keyboard controls, access keys, hotkeys).
-An interface must clearly document non-standard keyboard commands to include instructions for: Extending standard keyboard command operations (e.g., getting out of a keyboard "trap"); and/or  Remapped or alternate keys.
+An interface must clearly document non-standard keyboard commands to include instructions for: extending standard keyboard command operations (e.g., getting out of a keyboard "trap"); and/or remapped or alternate keys.
     1. Check that it is possible to move focus away from the interface component in both directions (forward and in reverse) using standard keyboard commands.
     1. Check that:
         1. it is possible to move focus away from the interface component (forward and in reverse) using alternate keyboard commands AND